geoserver/geoserver/doc/en/developer/source/policies/security.rst

 3. Work on providing a fix, mitigation instructions, or best-practice clarification for documentation.

-   * The use of github private repository associated with a advistory should be used with caution.
+   * The use of github private repository associated with an advisory should be used with caution.

      If making extensive code changes keep in mind that automations, including QA automations, are not available to be run as part of the pull-request review process.